-In 2021 the Cates Deck Beer Garden runs from July 1st until September 26th.
-On those days and during the above times, folk are only allowed to consume alcohol purchased at the beer garden.
+In 2021 the Cates Deck Beer Garden ran from July 1st until September 26th.
+On those days and during the above times, folk were only allowed to consume alcohol purchased at the beer garden.

 If you have other brews you prefer, then make sure to go earlier in the day or on Mondays to Wednesdays during the summer.
 Alternatively, you can go to a different public space where alcohol is permitted, including in nearby Shipbuilders’ Square in the Shipyards or at Waterfront Park.

 On a typical beer garden day you can expect there is a small truck or trailer parked in the corner of the deck serving all the drinks.
 There are also usually speakers playing music and sometimes live music performances as well.